CREW-Brussels/CHORUS/README.md

 ![CHORUS-Record_Replay](https://github.com/user-attachments/assets/45a60d18-13c0-48f1-b2ef-756e7e0330a5)

 > In this first example, we are going to replay and record an animation on a desired mesh.
+Here, the left character is the one being recorded, and right one is the one replaying the animation.

 ***

 ## 1. Create two animation blueprints:
+> An Animation Blueprint in Unreal Engine is a visual scripting system that manages character animation logic.

 → **ABP\_ChorusRecorder** is the animation blueprint we are recording data from.
+Here, we are using the Skeleton SKM_Manu_Skeleton, which is the same Skeleton as our Skeletal Mesh, Manu.

 It's composed of a sequence player (or live link if you're using MOCAP) and Chorus Recorder.

-> _For the example, we are using a run animation._

 ![Screenshot 2025-04-02 112624](https://github.com/user-attachments/assets/6e7093bb-cd8f-4500-a186-6e145f899b8f)
+> _For the example, we are using a run animation.
+But any animation file, live or not, can be used_

 → **ABP\_ChorusPlayer** is the animation blueprint that will playback the data from the recorder.

-> _For the example, we are using an idle animation._

 ![Screenshot 2025-04-02 112529](https://github.com/user-attachments/assets/c909d190-22a3-4bbe-ab15-8864ba18d43c)
+> _For the example, we are using an idle animation.
+But any animation file, live or not, can be used_
 ***

 ## 2. Create two actor blueprints